xas-L/Macro-Model/README.md

-# G4 Semi-Structural Macro-Financial Model
+# G4 Hybrid structure Macro-Financial Model

 ## Project Overview

-This project presents a Python-based semi-structural macro-financial model focused on the G4 economies: the United States (US), United Kingdom (UK), Japan (JP), and the Euro Area (EA).
+This project presents a Python-based hybrid structure macro-financial model focused on the G4 economies: the United States (US), United Kingdom (UK), Japan (JP), and the Euro Area (EA).
 The primary objective is to provide a framework for:

 * **Forecasting key macroeconomic and financial variables.**
 * **Conducting dynamic scenario analysis** to assess the impact of various economic shocks.